 A Guide to Chargebacks – How to Reduce Them?

 It’s hard to avoid chargebacks these days.
 No matter what kind of business you run and no matter what you sell.
-Learn what chargebacks are, how to deal with them, and how you can reduce them.
+Learn what chargebacks are, how to deal with them, and how you can reduce your chargeback ratio.

-The 2016 AFP Payments Fraud and Control Survey shows that 73% of organisations experienced actual or attempted fraud activity in payments.
+The 2016 AFP Payments Fraud and Control Survey shows that 73% of organisations experienced actual or attempted fraud activity in payments (link to PDF).
 Even if it hasn’t happened yet, your company could face chargebacks related to fraudulent activities.
 It’s up to the merchant to avoid a situation where someone uses a stolen credit card to purchase items at your store.
 Many payment providers offer fraud services with solutions like Address Verification Service to make payments safer.
-It’s important to choose the right payment gateway, because as a merchant, you take the responsibility for a disputed purchase.
+It’s important to know how to choose the right payment gateway, because as a merchant, you take the responsibility for a disputed purchase.